import pymel.core as pm

 extra_influences = len(transform_value) - max_influences

 print "Found %s influences too many on %s" % (extra_influences, vertex)

 print "Removing: %s, value: %s" % (joint_name, value)

 pm.skinPercent(skin, vertex, transformValue = [joint_name, 0], normalize = True)

-I adapted a script that was written in MEL by one of a senior tech artist at NM Games to remove extra influences on particular vertices on a skinned mesh.
+I adapted a script that was written in MEL to remove extra influences on particular vertices on a skinned mesh.
 Mostly because it didn’t always work on my machine and I didn’t want to try and figure out why… I don’t like having to edit MEL code and avoid it where I can 🙂

 When you set up your skinCluster and very carefully tell Maya to not go over your maximum allowed influences per vert, Maya doesn’t always listen.
 Most likely floating point rounding errors creep in when painting skin weights and normalizing the skinCluster.
 Most times you don’t know really care about these extra influences because their values are usually extremely small ( < 0.001).
 However, if for whatever reason you need to get rid of these extremely small values and don't want to prune weights, you can use something like this to remove only the smallest influences depending on how many influences are allowed for your skinCluster.

 The game that I’ve been part of for the last 18 months has finally officially launched world wide in the Google Play Store and on the Apple App Store.
 I’m incredibly proud of all the work that has gone into making this game a reality.
 I think we really pushed the limit of what real time strategy and world building games look and play like on mobile devices.
 Building on the amazing work people did before I joined the studio, we took the animation and technology to a new level.